gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 hop-tutorial project.
 That role contains the specific permissions for interacting with the resources in the dev environment for the hop-tutorial project.
-You will have to edit the ``~/.aws/config`` file and add the rows printed by the tool:
+You will have to edit the ``~/.aws/config`` file and add the rows printed by the HOP Boostrapping tool:

 .. code-block:: python